Treatments for this virus are categorized by symptom:

 Non-cytopathic enteroviruses are also called by other names, including non-cytolytic enteroviruses, defective enteroviruses, and terminally-deleted enteroviruses.

 It is thought that non-cytopathic enteroviruses may be a major problem in ME/CFS.
 1

 I am not sure if any of the above antivirals will have any effect against these non-cytopathic enteroviruses (which are actually just replicating stands of RNA), though amiloride inhibits the RNA replication of coxsackievirus B inside human cells, and Spatholobus suberectus inhibits coxsackievirus B messenger RNA (mRNA).

-Dr John Chia said 1 that a new hepatitis C drug under development called sofosbuvir may be able to kill the non-cytopathic enteroviral dsRNA that is likely causing havoc in ME/CFS.
+Dr John Chia said 1 that some new hepatitis C drugs under development may be able to kill the non-cytopathic enteroviral dsRNA that is likely causing havoc in ME/CFS.